mfahadm8/aws-infra-n-devops/README.md

-# Project Infrastructure and CI/CD Pipeline Setup
+# AWS Infrastructure and DevOps Sample Work

 This document outlines the design details for the infrastructure configuration and deployment of the project, focusing on infrastructure optimization, automation, and CI/CD pipeline setup.
 The infrastructure will be managed using AWS Cloud Development Kit (CDK), ensuring a streamlined, automated deployment process.